Joyce Harper: Human Fertilisation and Embryology Authority

 Harper has had many roles in the HFEA including chair of the Horizon Scanning Group since 2007, advisor to the Scientific and Clinical Advances Advisory Committee from 2009 to the present, person Responsible for UCL research licence, nominal Licensee for Centre for Reproductive and Genetic Health treatment licence, consultant for HFEA consultation document on PGD, member of HFEA working group on Embryo Biopsy and a HFEA Inspector for embryo biopsy.

 Public engagement

-In 2017, Joyce Harper took a sabbatical to write this book: What every woman should know.
-In 2015 she set up the web site Global Women Connected where her team write about women's health and social issues affecting women.
 In 2017 she organized the first Purple Tent events, to bring women together to celebrate being a woman.

 Annually the Institute for Women's Health holds a week of activities for International Women's Day and Harper has been involved every year.
 She has participated in a debate on social egg freezing, debate on reproductive genetics and given two UCL lunch hour lectures on International Women's Day.

 Harper visits a number of schools and gives lectures on careers in science, applying to university, IVF, genetics and all aspects of women's health from the menstrual cycle to the menopause.

 She also gives public talks and discussion groups on all aspects of women's health, including Wellbeing Over 40 and Career and Motherhood.
 She runs corporate workshops for women.